doxa-tech/resj/.deploy/README.md

 The application is run in a docker container built using `.deploy/Dockerfile`.

-The container is based on a Jelastic image with Nginx and Phusion Passenger.
+The container is based on the customizable Phusion Passenger image.
+The image let us install a specific Ruby version, NodeJS and Yarn.
+It also uses Nginx as a reverse proxy.
 The image pulls the application code, bundles and resolves the Javascript dependencies (node, yarn and packages).
-Finally, the startup script runs the migration and starts Nginx.
+Finally, one startup script runs the database migrations.
+The `jelastic` script is meant to ensure the compatibility when deploying in the Jelastic Cloud.
+For example, Cron service is run by the image (custom init system) and by Jelastic (systemd), hence the script disables the service in Jelastic.

 Build the container with:
 ```